ankitects/anki-manual/src/troubleshooting.md

 **2. Check add-ons**

-Please close Anki, then open it in safe mode by holding down the <kbd>Shift</kbd> key while starting, until the on-screen confirmation appears.
+Please close Anki, then open it in safe mode by holding down the <kbd>Shift</kbd> key while starting Anki.
+Keep holding <kbd>Shift</kbd> down until the on-screen message informs you that Anki has started in safe mode.

 If the problem goes away, that indicates an add-on is causing the problem.
 Remove any add-ons you don't need, and disable half of the others.
 If the problem continues, try the other half.
 Repeat the process until you've figured out which add-on is causing the problem.
 Then please report the issue to the add-on author, using the Copy Debug Info button, and pasting that into the report.

 **3. Check your Anki version**